brainstem-org/brainstem_support/docs/tutorials/get_started.md

 ## Create Your First Project

 After joining or creating a group, you can start creating projects.
-Projects in BrainSTEM are containers that help organize your research data, including subjects, datasets, and collections.
+Projects in BrainSTEM are containers that help organize your research data, including subjects, sessions, and collections.

 1. Click on *Projects* in the left navigation menu
 2. Click the *Add project* button in the top right corner